Age of Conan: Unchained

 (Playable classes: Necromancer, Herald of Xotli, Demonoglist)

 Priest: Priests are the supporting casters of Age of Conan.
 Healing, buffing, group utility, and even some offensive abilities appear in the priest’s arsenal, allowing them to play a very important role in end game content.

 (Playable classes: Priest of Mitra, Bear Shaman, Tempest of Set)

 With Twelve playable classes, and one of the most detailed character creation processes in the MMORPG market give each player the chance to create something unique and add their own personal flavor to the game play.
-The Age of Conan free trial allows 7 days of gameplay, more than enough for an average gamer to complete the well designed tutorial missions and complete most, if not all, of the starting content (levels 1-20).

 Age of Conan Screenshots